Pink color, also known as girlish color for a long time has been turned out to be the most

-According to a research, cultural norms is one of the crucial factors that determine a girl’s inclination for pink color.
+According to research, cultural norms are one of the crucial factors that determine a girl’s inclination for pink color.
 Yes, culture also tends to influence a girl’s choices.

 For example – when a baby girl saw toys in the girl’s section of any market, most of the toys will be of pink color.

 Even parents also love pink color most for their baby girls.
-And that’s how they mostly bought pink objects like pink bag, bottle, bedsheet etc. They decorate their girl child’s room with pink color and the girl’s room was surrounded by pink all over.
+And that’s how they mostly bought pink objects like pink bags, bottles, bedsheets etc. They decorate their girl child’s room with pink color and the girl’s room was surrounded by pink all over.

-This way the girl’s mind is pre- conditioned from the childhood that they started getting more and more inclined towards pink color and it becomes their foremost choice.
+This way, the girl’s mind is pre-conditioned from childhood that they started getting more and more inclined towards pink color, which becomes their foremost choice.

 A study from 2011 suggests that when a one-year old boy and one year old girl were shown some objects like a bracelet, toys of two different colours- pink and brown, both girl and boy picked the other color but not the pink one.

-According to the typical stereotyped society when a boy chooses pink, people often started raising questions on their masculinity and designate them as a soft boy or gay.
+According to the typical stereotyped society when a boy chooses pink, people often started raising questions about their masculinity and designate them as soft boy or gay.
 On the other hand, if a girl prefers hard colors over the candy girls, she will be termed as a tomboy.
-Somehow, our society has also created a mindset and they often link colors to the gender.
+Somehow, our society has also created a mindset and they often link colors to gender.

-According to a research, it was discovered that in the prehistoric times, women’s primary role is of a food gatherer and berries were a staple food, at that time for humans.
+According to research, it was discovered that in prehistoric times, women’s primary role is as a food gatherers and berries were a staple food, at that time for humans.
 Fruits, especially berries, mostly had purplish, reddish or pinkish color tones that signified ripeness.